ned-martin/sublime-text-show-unicode-name/README.md

 # Show Unicode Name

-Show the unicode name and code point of the character at the cursor in the status bar in Sublime Text 3
+Show the Unicode character name, decimal character code and hexadecimal Unicode code point of the character at the cursor in the status bar in Sublime Text 3

 ![screencast](https://i.imgur.com/5sh8mk0.gif)